Global-Health-Engineering/ethord/README.md

 <td style="text-align:left;">

-The type of applicant, such as Primary or Secondary.
+The type of applicant, categorized as either Primary or Secondary.
 </td>

 </tr>